brunnolou/streaming-room/README.md

 - **Username:** [Anything]
 - **Password:** room1

-You can update the default password in `passwords.json`
+You might update the default login passwords and stream key in the file: `config.json`

 ### Development
 ```sh